henriorespati/artemis-spring-boot-client-sample/README.md

 This project demonstrates a Spring Boot client for **Apache ActiveMQ Artemis** using JMS, including synchronous, request/reply, and transactional message patterns.

+Transactional message sending/receiving: Client sends multiple messages and then call the commit() method, marking the entire batch of messages as delivered.
+When receiving messages, the client processed all messages within the transaction and then call the commit() method to mark all the messages as consumed and complete the transaction.
+When there is an exception, the transaction will be rolled back, to ensure atomicity.
 ---

 ## Features